hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 - commoners, however, found ways to circumvent these barriers, frequently ignoring the laws designed to control their mobility.
 %%
 ## Introduction (850-1000 words)
-As Japan entered an era of peace in the beginning of the Tokugawa period, the bakufu took steps to ensure that daimyo would not have the means to revolt by instiuting the alternate attendance system which required daimyo to make regular trips to Edo.
+As Japan entered an era of peace in the beginning of the Tokugawa period, the bakufu took steps to ensure that daimyo would not have the means of uprising against the newfound government, implementing the alternate attendance system which required daimyo to make regular trips to Edo.
 In order to facilitate this compulsory travel, the bakufu instituted extensive infrastructure, building a centralized road network and positioned barrier stations, or *sekisho*, along its route in order to monitor movement.
 To facilitate traffic flowing smoothly, the roads were regularly cleaned, wheels that would damage the road surface were banned, and trees and shrubs were planted along the side of the road to provide shade and wind cover.
 The bakufu also established post stations that offered lodging, food, and travel services.
 While these services had to prioritize servicing Tokugawa officials and daimyo, they were allowed to cater to the lower classes.

-These improvements to the travel network, combined with the lower classes of peasants and merchants began to find themselves with increasing financial freedom, made travel increasingly viable and led to a boom in pilgrimage.
+At the same time that the conditions for travel were greatly improved, the lower classes of peasants and merchants began to find themselves with increasing financial freedom, which made travel more viable and led to a boom in pilgrimage (Ishimori 2009).
 In order to pass through the many *sekisho* barriers along the highway, however, one needed to have a permit.
 Such a permit would not be issued for simply travel for pleasure, but a journey for the purpose of pilgrimage or visiting an onsen for health reasons was permissible.
 The advances in media captured the appeal of travel, describing famous sights and attractions, and many traveler guidebooks began to become commonplace.
 As pilgrimage became increasingly popular, sightseeing and enjoying local specialties began to common elements, sometimes even turning into the primary focus of the pilgrimage itself (REF).
 Thus a tourism industry slowly arose out of pilgrimage in Tokugawa Japan.

 Despite the popularity of pilgrimage and sightseeing among commoners, however, many historians have argued that the bakufu and daimyo authorities were negatively positioned against peasant travel, and envisioned a society where the peasants "remained tied to the land" (Vaporis 1994, 136).